yashilanka/Modern-Web-Boilerplate/README.md

 #### Roadmap / Upcoming Feature

-* Ablitiy to read and extract vector data from Adobe Illustrator and Sketch files and genarate icon fonts on the fly.
+* Ability to read and extract vector data from Adobe Illustrator and Sketch files and generate icon fonts on the fly.
-* ++ More usefull features
+* ++ More useful features
 ## Author

 * **Yashi EL** -  [Github](https://github.com/yashiel)